MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 :::image type="content" source="media/vwan/example-routing-policy-configuration.png" alt-text="Example of the Azure Firewall routing policy." lightbox="media/vwan/example-routing-policy-configuration.png":::

 When the "Private Traffic" routing policy is enabled, VNet traffic in and out of the Virtual WAN Hub, including inter-hub traffic, is forwarded to the next-hop Azure Firewall or NVA that was specified in the policy.
 Users with [Role-Based Access Control (RBAC)](/azure/role-based-access-control/overview) privileges could override Virtual WAN route programming for spoke VNets and associate a custom [User Defined Route (UDR)](/azure/virtual-network/virtual-networks-udr-overview#user-defined) to bypass the hub firewall.
 To prevent this vulnerability, [RBAC permissions](/azure/virtual-network/manage-route-table#permissions) to assign UDRs to spoke VNet subnets should be restricted to central network administrators and not delegated to the landing zone owners of the spoke VNets.
-To associate a UDR to a VNet or subnet, a user must have the **Network Contributor** role or a custom role with the "Microsoft.Network/routeTables/join/action" action or permission.
+To associate a UDR with a VNet or subnet, a user must have the **Network Contributor** role or a custom role with the "Microsoft.Network/routeTables/join/action" action or permission.

 >[!Note]
 >In this article, Azure Firewall is primarily considered for both Internet traffic and private traffic control.
 For Internet traffic, a third party, supported security NVA can be used or a [third party Security as a Service (SECaaS) provider](/azure/firewall-manager/deploy-trusted-security-partner).
 For private traffic, third party supported security NVAs can be used as an alternative to Azure Firewall.